N1 (rocket): Second failure, serial 5L

-Just before liftoff, the LOX turbopump in the #8 engine exploded (the pump was recovered from the debris and found to have signs of fire and melting).
+It was found that the LOX turbopump in the #8 engine had exploded just before liftoff.
+(The pump was recovered from the debris and found to have signs of fire and melting).
 The resultant shock wave severed surrounding propellant lines and started a fire from leaking fuel.
-The fire damaged various components in the thrust section leading to the engines gradually being shut down between T+10 and T+12 seconds.
+The fire had damaged various components in the thrust section leading to the engines gradually being shut down between T+10 and T+12 seconds.
 The KORD had shut off engines #7, #19, #20, and #21 after detecting abnormal pressure and pump speeds.
 Telemetry did not provide any explanation as to what shut off the other engines.
 Engine #18, which had caused the booster to lean over 45 degrees, continued operating until impact, something engineers were never able to satisfactorily explain.

-It could not be determined exactly why the #8 turbopump had exploded.
-Working theories were that either a piece of a pressure sensor had broken off and lodged in the pump, or that its impeller blades had rubbed against the metal casing, creating a friction spark that ignited the LOX.
+Why the #8 turbopump had exploded could not be determined exactly.
+Working theories were that either a piece of a pressure sensor had broken off and lodged in the pump, or that its impeller blades had rubbed against the metal casing, creating a friction spark that had ignited the LOX.
 The #8 engine had operated erratically prior to shutdown and a pressure sensor detected "incredible force" in the pump.
 Vasily Mishin believed that a pump rotor had disintegrated, but Kuznetsov argued that the NK-15 engines were entirely blameless and Mishin, who had defended the use of Kuznetsov's engines two years earlier, could not publicly come out and challenge him.
 Kuznetsov succeeded in getting the postflight investigative committee to rule the cause of the engine failure as "ingestion of foreign debris".

+After this flight, fuel filters were installed in later models.

 Vladimir Barmin, chief director of launch facilities at Baikonur, also argued that the KORD should be locked for the first 15–20 seconds of flight to prevent a shutdown command from being issued until the booster had cleared the pad area.

-The destroyed complex was photographed by American satellites, disclosing that the Soviet Union was building a Moon rocket.
-After this flight, fuel filters were installed in later models.
-It also took 18 months to rebuild the launch pad and delayed launches.
-The explosion was visible that evening 35 kilometres (22 miles) away at Leninsk (See Tyuratam).
+The destroyed complex was photographed by American satellites, disclosing to the Western World that the Soviet Union had been constructing a Moon rocket.

+It took 18 months to rebuild the launch pad and delayed launches.
+The explosion had been visible that evening 35 kilometres (22 miles) away at Leninsk (See Tyuratam).